boonwj/testtesttest/.github/pull_request_template.md

 - [ ] I have checked that no sensitive data is committed in the git history
 - [ ] I have checked that the correct labels are applied to the PR (e.g. `BREAKING CHANGE` if the PR introduces one)
 - [ ] I have added comments if my changes contain hard-to-understand logic
-- [ ] I have added tests or detailed the steps to verify that my changes work
+- [ ] I have added tests and/or detailed the steps to verify that my changes are correct
-- [ ] I have verified that new and existing unit tests pass locally
 - [ ] I have updated the documentation if required